Cannes

 Carlton Cannes, a Regent Hotel

-The palace of the Croisette that saw the birth of the Festival, today under the Regent banner.
+The Croisette palace that saw the birth of the Festival, today under Regent flag.

 What makes this hotel unique